ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## The Security Level Claim (security-level)

-This claim characterizes the entity ability to defend against attacks aimed at capturing the signing key, forging claims and at forging EATs.
-This is by defining four security levels as described below.
+This claim characterizes the entity's ability to defend against attacks aimed at capturing the signing key, forging claims and at forging EATs.
+This is by defining four security levels.

-These claims describe security environment and countermeasures available on the entity  where the attestation key resides and the claims originate.
+This claim describes the security environment and countermeasures available on the entity where the attestation key resides and the claims originate.

 1 - Unrestricted: